Young & Hungry: Ratings

-The first season ended with a 0.4 rating in the 18–49 demographic with 900,000 total viewers.

 Accolades

 Spin-off

 During April 2016, it was confirmed that Young & Hungry would possibly spawn a spin-off series titled Young & Sofia centered on Gabi's best friend, Sofia Rodriguez.
 In May 2016, cast details surfaced with Aimee Carrero starring as Sofia Rodriguez; Ashley Tisdale as Logan Rawlings, Sofia's overbearing boss at Click'd Media; Steve Talley as Kendrick; and Ryan Pinkston as Leo.
 The spin-off was introduced in the eighth episode of season four, but ultimately was not picked up.